 - 8.1.
 Effective July 1, 2013, an applicant who is currently licensed or certified as a real estate appraiser in another jurisdiction may apply for a West Virginia appraiser license or certification of the same classification as the out-of-state license or certification: Provided that: - 8.1.a.
 The appraiser licensing program of the other state is in compliance with Title XI of the Financial Institutions Reform, Recovery and Enforcement Act of 1989, 12 U.S.C. §§ 3331-3351, as amended by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010; and - 8.1.b.
 The other state has credentialing requirements that meet or exceed those of West Virginia. - 8.2.
 Effective July 1, 2013, each applicant for a license or certification by reciprocity shall: - 8.2.a.
 Be at least 18 years of age; - 8.2.b.
-Have a good reputation for honesty, truthfulness, and fair dealing, and be competent to transact the business of a real estate appraiser in a manner that safeguards the interest of the public;

-- 8.2.c.
-Not have been convicted or pled guilty, regardless of adjudication, in any jurisdiction, of a misdemeanor that bears a rational nexus to the occupation requiring licensure or of any felony.
+Have a good reputation for honesty, truthfulness, and fair dealing, and be competent to transact the business of a real estate appraiser in a manner that safeguards the interest of the public; - 8.2.c.
+Not have been convicted or pled guilty, regardless of adjudication, in any jurisdiction, of a misdemeanor crime that bears a rational nexus to the occupation requiring licensure. or of any felony.
 Any plea of nolo contendere is considered a conviction for purposes of this subdivision.
-The record of a conviction authenticated in a form that is admissible in evidence under the laws of the jurisdiction where convicted is admissible as prima facie evidence of the conviction; - 8.2.d.
-Be identified on The National Registry of The Appraisal Subcommittee as an active licensed or certified real property appraiser that currently conforms to the AQB criteria; - 8.2.e.
-Complete an application approved by the board; and - 8.2.f.
-On forms provided by the board, sign a pledge to comply with the standards of professional appraisal practice and the ethical rules that are established by the board.
-Each applicant shall also certify that he or she understands the types of misconduct as described in W. Va.
-Code §30-38-1 et seq. and that disciplinary proceedings may be initiated against him or her for that misconduct. - 8.3.
-The Board may consider applicants for license or certification who do not meet the requirements set forth in subdivision 8.2.c of this section.
+The record of a conviction authenticated in a form that is admissible in evidence under the laws of the jurisdiction where convicted is admissible as prima facie evidence of the conviction.
+In determining whether a criminal conviction bears a rational nexus to a profession or occupation, the board shall consider at a minimum: - 8.2.c.1.
+The nature and seriousness of the crime for which the individual was convicted; - 8.2.c.2.
+The passage of time since the commission of the crime; - 8.2.c.3.
+The relationship of the crime to the ability, capacity and fitness required to perform the duties and discharge the responsibilities of the profession and - 8.2.c.4.
+Any evidence of rehabilitation or treatment undertaken by the individual.